• Things to do

 darang

-Image Credit: Oncoulhamadou for wikimedia commons
+Image Credit: Oncoulhamadou for Wikimedia commons

 Don’t you dare miss visiting Darang on your Assam trip if you love exploring places rich with culture and flora-fauna.
 This place even has a mention in Mahabharata which is believable as you can spot various religious and mythological spots scattered around the town.
 With salubrious weather all round the year, this place has so much to offer to you.
+You can also spare sometime to enjoy the best picnic place in Assam and spend quality time with your friends or family.

 Ideal Duration: 1 Day